Juliano Mer-Khamis: Assassination

-Mer-Khamis was shot by masked gunmen while leaving the theater he had founded in Jenin.
+On 4 April 2011, Mer-Khamis was shot by masked gunmen while leaving the theater he had founded in Jenin.
 He had just started to drive away in his Citroën, with his baby son Jay on his lap, when a masked gunman emerged from a nearby alley and asked him to stop.
 The babysitter with them advised him to drive on, but he stopped, and was shot five times.
 He was rushed to the Jenin Hospital, where he was pronounced dead after his arrival.
 Palestinian National Authority Prime Minister Salam Fayyad condemned the killing, saying that "We cannot stand silent in the face of this ugly crime, it constitutes a grave violation that goes beyond all principles and human values and it contravenes with the customs and ethics of co-existence."

 In an interview in 2008, Mer-Khamis had foreseen the circumstances of his murder, predicting jokingly that he would be killed by a "fucked-up Palestinian" for "corrupting the youth of Islam".
 After being identified by the babysitter in three separate lineups, Mujahed Qaniri, who hails from Jenin's refugee camp, was charged by Palestinian police with the murder.
 On 19 April 2011, Adnan Dameery, spokesperson for the Palestinian National Security Forces, reported DNA tests had exonerated the only detained suspect and that the murderer was still at large.